byoutline/CachedField/README.md

 ```java
 void refresh();
 ```
-that forces recalucaltion of the value (and then posts event),
+that forces recalculation of the value (and then posts event),

 ```java
 FieldState getState();